 - 1. Utilize management roles and interpersonal skills to lead/manage first level employees in a hospitality setting. - 2.
 Prepare food and beverage menus for a variety of hospitality requirements considering price, quality, and selection - 3.
 Utilize knowledge of facilities management to aid in decision-making. - 4.
 Evaluate levels of food safety and sanitation to maintain a safe and sanitary work environment. - 5.
 Explain the importance of a comprehensive approach to risk and loss prevention management for the different hospitality venues. - 6.
 Describe the various techniques necessary to effectively sell to and service the meetings and conventions market. - 7.
 Describe the economic, political, environmental, and cultural impact of tourism. - 8.
-Outline the major characteristics affecting consumer behavior, and list some of the specific cultural, social, personal, and psychological factors that influence customers. - 9.
-Integrate professional, ethical, and legal standards into business practice.
+Outline the major characteristics affecting consumer behavior, and list some of the specific cultural, social, personal, and psychological factors that influence customers.

-Data:
+Doto: